AceXpander is a Mac OS X graphical user interface to the

 AceXpander is released under the GNU General Public License (GPLv2).

 The source code of

-unace is not available to the public, however the program may be freely used by everyone.
+unace is not available to the public, however the program in its binary form may be freely used by everyone.

 AceXpander runs on whatever version of Mac OS X I have currently installed when I make a release, although it will often run on older versions as well.
 See the README file in each release for details.